Francesco-Uboldi/projcoonv/README.md

 ## Compilation and test

 The Fortran main **`pr_modpj.f90`** is provided as an example.
-It takes command line arguments and perform a coordinate conversion as shown in [doc/examples.md](doc/examples.md).
+It takes command line arguments and performs a coordinate conversion as shown in [doc/examples.md](doc/examples.md).
 **`pr_modpj_f.f90`** is the same as  **`pr_modpj.f90`**, but uses `real(4)` variables.

 Compile this way: